coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 server.listen 8000
 {% endhighlight %}

 This server will still return the value which matches a given key, or 404 if non-existent.
-But it will structure the response either in JSON or XML, according to the @Accept@ header.
+But it will structure the response either in JSON or XML, according to the `Accept` header.
 See for yourself:

 {% highlight console %}
 $ curl http://localhost:8000/